Lucas Firmin Blog

 Baton Rouge Pool and Spas: Top Reasons your Pool’s Hot Tub Heater is Not Working

-Posted by Lucas Firmin on Nov 1, 2022 12:32:00 PM
+Posted by Lucas Firmin on Nov 20, 2024 12:08:33 PM

-Check Your Hot Tub’s Thermostat
+How to Check Your Hot Tub’s Thermostat

 A dirty filter can create “low flow” in your spa or hot tub.
-If you notice it isn’t heating as it should, remove and clean the filter to ensure that pressure and flow rate aren’t the issues.
+If you notice it isn’t heating as it should, remove and clean the filter to ensure that pressure and flow rate aren’t the issue.
 Flow issues can also be caused by a block spa drain, clogged pipes, closed valves, a clogged pump impeller, or simply a low water level.

 Hot Tub Wires, Fuses, and Breakers